PRSengl350/PRS-ENGL-350/_posts/2022-10-18-Furnace-and-Fugue-Review.md

 *The current way to switch between emblems, which is done by clicking a drop-down menu towards the top of the page.*

-In addition, changing to a different emblem currently resets the site back to the default view and language; a possible solution for this would be to create a way for the site to remember what views the user selected when changing between documents, perhaps through using browser cookies to store preferences.
+In addition, changing to a different emblem currently resets the site back to the default view and language; a possible solution for this would be to create a way for the site to remember what views the user selected when changing between emblems, perhaps through using browser cookies to store preferences.

 Necessary background information on how to use *Furnace and Fugue* is hard to find on the site.
 While the “About the Project” page explains both the text and the code, it is not obviously displayed.
 On the home page of the project, the link to this page is underneath a block quote, not underlined or set apart from the normal text.
 If the reader looks for the “About” page in the “Contents” tab, then they need to scroll almost all the way to the bottom.
 There is a link to the page in the website’s footer, but this again requires scrolling down to the bottom.
 This project would benefit by making this page easier to find; it could be part of the site’s header, higher up in the “Contents” tab, or given a spot next to the other options on the home screen.
 The “About the Project” page gives essential explanations regarding the languages and editing practices used in this site, and reading it greatly improves the user’s knowledge and experience.
 It should be one of the first links that the viewer sees, even before the digital edition itself.